davidgiven/fluxengine/doc/brother.md

 They are completely not PC compatible in every possible way other than the size.

-Different word processors use different disk formats --- the only one supported by FluxEngine is the 240kB 3.5" format.
+Different word processors use different disk formats --- the only ones supported by FluxEngine are the 120kB and 240kB 3.5" formats.
+The default options are for the 240kB format.
+For the 120kB format, which is 40 track, do `fe-readbrother -s :t=1-79x2`.

 Apparently about 20% of Brother word processors have alignment issues which means that the disks can't be read by FluxEngine (because the tracks on the